 Brazil’s government outlined its plans to engage with an intergovernmental working group (IGWG) to develop a binding treaty on business and human rights.
 Three governmental bodies, the Ministry of Foreign Affairs, the Ministry of Finance and the Secretary on Human Rights of the Presidency (which has ministry status) are involved in shaping Brazil’s national positions ahead of July’s meeting of the IGWG in Geneva.

 The plans were discussed at a meeting with a Brazilian Civil Society coalition, called GT Corporaçõesi* , and Brazilian government representatives: the third time they have met to push for engagement in the Treaty process.
 At earlier meetings, government representatives claimed that their positions were not sufficiently developed.
-For the third meeting, the civil society coalition was even better prepared with arguments and examples to convince the government to take a strong and leading position in favor of the Treaty at the UN.
+For the third meeting, the civil society coalition was even better prepared with arguments and examples to convince the government to take a strong and leading position in favour of the Treaty at the UN.

 In June, 2014, the UN Human Rights Council voted for the creation of an “open-ended intergovernmental working group on a legally binding instrument on transnational corporations and other business enterprises with respect to human rights, the mandate of which shall be to elaborate an international legally binding instrument to regulate, in international human rights law, the activities of transnational corporations and other business enterprises.”